For the complete documentation index, see llms.txt.

 One of the insidious things about gambling-related debt is how quickly it spirals.
 The pattern often looks something like this:

-According to the National Council on Problem Gambling, the average debt accumulated by a person with a gambling disorder is between $40,000 and $70,000.
-Some individuals accumulate debts well into six figures.
+Gambling-related debt can become large quickly.
+The National Research Council's review of social and economic effects cites bankruptcy-file records where gambling-related filers owed more than $40,000 in unsecured debt on average.
+Individual situations vary widely, and some people accumulate debts well into six figures.
 The financial damage is compounded by the secrecy that typically surrounds problem gambling, which means the debt often grows unchecked until a crisis forces it into the open.

 Gambling with Credit Cards and Cash Advances #

 It is worth noting that some jurisdictions and financial institutions have taken steps to limit the use of credit cards for gambling.
-In the United Kingdom, a ban on using credit cards for gambling was introduced in April 2020 by the UK Gambling Commission.
+In Great Britain, the Gambling Commission introduced a ban on gambling with credit cards in April 2020.
 In the United States, many online gambling platforms do not accept credit cards, though some still do.

 Major U.S. banks including Chase, Bank of America, Citibank, and others have at various times blocked or restricted credit card transactions with gambling merchants.
 However, enforcement is inconsistent, and workarounds exist (such as using a credit card to fund an e-wallet, which is then used for gambling).